bond-lab/JPC1/README.md

  * try to map
    * try to generate labels for new ones

-### Look for errors
- * find exceptions to patterns
- * evaluate and fix
- * mainly direction, but can be type

 ### Compare and contrast with UniMet
  * see where we differ and why
  * evaluate